Teufelauto/pico-telemetry/README.md

 Includes initial setup of the u-blox m8c GPS for:
  * Cold Reboot (for troubleshooting)
  * Setting update rate of GPS to 1, 2, 5, 10 or 20hz.
 (20hz functionality unknown, but the byte-code is there)
+ * Setting the Time Pulse output frequency to 1, 2, 5, or 10Hz.
+Zero is on rising edge.
+Has 10% duty cycle, so high for 10ms at 10Hz.
  * Setting the baud rate of the gps
  * Disabling extranious NMEA messages that we don't need, and take precious time to transmit over UART
  * Disabling the RMC message (the most useful NMEA message) if the ubx protocol is used